Lesterpaintstheworld/terminal-velocity/demande/02_002_project_overview.md

 - Exploration of an emerging autonomous economy directed by AIs
 - Universal Basic Compute (UBC) System
 - Narrative period: evolution of human-AI relationships

+--> focus on outlining the chapters and scenes